Skip to main content

 For a related operations comparison, see Same-Day ACH for Platforms: How to Speed Up Contractor Payments Without Wire Transfer Fees.

 Use one approved instruction record before release.
-The provided sources do not establish FFC-specific field standards, so treat this packet as an internal control and preserve recipient-provided wording.
+Treat this packet as an internal control and preserve recipient-provided wording.

 Keep these items together in one versioned record: